Small Businesses: Resources during COVID-19

 - other outdoor shopping opportunities for retailers

 This also allows restaurants to expand their dining spaces onto sidewalks and/or parking areas in order to allow for proper social distancing, and allows them to put up temporary tents or awnings to protect customers from the elements.

 The application process has also been simplified, and zoning fees have been waived to aid local businesses affected by the COVID-10 pandemic.

 New Jersey has set up an information hub with FAQ regarding COVID-19’s impact on businesses.
 Find it at cv.business.nj.gov.

 NJDOL and the Coronavirus (COVID-19): What Employers & Businesses Should Know

-The New Jersey Department of Labor & Workforce Development provides guidance for employers and retailers and information about economic assistance for businesses here.
+The New Jersey Department of Labor & Workforce Development provides guidance for employers and retailers and information about economic assistance for businesses.

 NJEDA Small Business Emergency Assistance Grant and Loan Programs

-This NJEDA’s Small Business Emergency Loan Program will make direct low-cost financing available to allow New Jersey small businesses and non-profits to cover operating expenses and ensure continuity of operations during the outbreak.
-The application will open on Monday, April 13, 2020, at 9:00 am.
-Read more...
-Access a copy of the loan application here (PDF).
+This NJEDA’s Small Business Emergency Loan Program made direct low-cost financing available to allow New Jersey small businesses and non-profits to cover operating expenses and ensure continuity of operations during the outbreak.
+This program is now closed.

-To see whether you might qualify for these programs, use the NJ COVID-19 Business Support Eligibility Wizard.
+To see whether you might qualify for these and other programs and to find out about the status, use the NJ COVID-19 Business Support Eligibility Wizard.